 Size Image Description Source

-Cyclops 63k Cyclops photographed by the New York Navy Yard, probably while anchored in the Hudson River, NY, 3 October 1911.
+Cyclops 63k USS Cyclops photographed by the New York Navy Yard, probably while anchored in the Hudson River, NY, 3 October 1911.

 US National Archives photo # 19-N-13451, a US Navy photo from the Bureau of Ships Collection now in the U.S. National Archives.